diogro/expressionVariance-manuscript/main.md

 }
 \end{table}

+## How do molecular signatures of gene regulation relate to gene expression variance?

+We assess how local chromatin state relates to gene expression variance.
+We use each gene, including the surrounding 10 kb on both ends, to calculate the proportion of gene regions that corresponds to functional chromatin states and annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning], including promoter and enhancer regions, open chromatin (assayed through DNase hypersensitivity (DHS)), and transcription factor binding sites (TFBS).
+Biochemical features associated with cis gene regulation are positively correlated with the gene expression variance rank metric, regardless of whether the regulatory effect on gene expression is positive or negative [KG supp fig 1].
+For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (Benjamini-Hochberg adjP<0.05) [KG supp fig 1].
+As expected, the proportion of gene regions made up of repressed genomic states is inversely correlated with mean expression of the gene [KG supp fig 1].
+The magnitude of the correlation with general RefSeq gene features, such as promoter and coding sequence, is lower for both the variance and mean, and we see that this coincides with an overal positive (in the case of the mean) and negative (in the case of the variance) associations with gene density in the expanded gene regions (gene +/- 250 kb) [KG supp table 1; KG supp fig 1].
+Furthermore, the biochemical properties associated with promoter flanking regions, as well as transcribed states, are inversely correlated with gene expression variance [KG supp fig 1].
+Taken together, these results are in line with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than overall active transcriptional state of a gene region, as is the case with mean gene expression.

+tissue-level results incoming...

 # Discussion

-gene expression variance is a largely unexplored aspect of molecular phenotypes.
+Gene expression variance is a largely unexplored aspect of molecular phenotypes.
 By using large publicly available data sets, we were able to show that gene expression variance is reasonably consistent across studies.
 Differences in gene expression variance were driven by technical aspects of gene expression measurement, with data derived from large consortia showing more similar patters of variance across genes; and by tissue, with studies using the same tissues also showing higher similarities.
-However, the largest driver of differences across studies was idiosyncratic differences related to single data sets, with tissues know to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
+However, the largest driver of differences across studies was idiosyncratic differences related to single data sets, with tissues known to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
 Differences in variance are informative in excess of the differences in mean expression: it is not just that more expressed genes are more variable, residual differences in gene expression variance also carry information about tissue specific patterns.

 While these observed differences are notable, we also find a broadly similar pattern of gene expression variance across studies, with high correlations between gene expression variance across most studies (75% of correlations are between 0.45 and 0.9), consistent with measurements of expression variance in single cells and in populations of cells for various tissues [@Li2010-qs; @Dong2011-sa; @Alemu2014-jo].